-- 1. During the fifth sixth year of the contract, there shall be a minimum 3% 6.45% increase in the salary schedule, including step increase for the 2005-20062006-2007 school year. - Employees who worked one (1) day more than half of their assigned work calendar in a school year shall advance one (1) step on the salary schedule, the first day of each employee's subsequent work calendar. - 2.
+- 1. During the seventh year of the contract, employees who worked one (1) day more than half of their assigned work calendar in a school year shall advance one (1) step on the salary schedule, the first day of each employee's subsequent work calendar. - 2.
 Newly hired bargaining unit members shall receive credit for all verified teaching experience with the following placement on the salary schedule: